schevance/xmlParser/README.md

 1. Command Line:

     Navigate to the directory containing parse-xml.js and run the script using Node.js:

     node parse-xml.js <searchValue> <replaceValue>

     Replace <searchValue> with the text you want to replace, and <replaceValue> with the replacement text.

+    Example:

+    node parse-xml.js @Magento @NewText